 In February 2019 the Women’s Sector Lobbyist also went to Geneva with our partner organisation NIWEP to represent the women’s sector at the United Nations examination of the UK on their compliance with the Convention on women’s rights, CEDAW.
 We raised a lot of issues that need urgent action, such as the criminalisation of abortion in Northern Ireland and the lack of legal protection from domestic abuse as laws here fall badly behind the rest of the UK and Ireland.
 We’re also doing ongoing work on the following issues.

-This exciting campaign for universal childcare in Northern Ireland launched on 1st May 2018 and has been going from strength to strength.
+The Childcare For All campaign launched on 1st May 2018 and has been going from strength to strength.
 WRDA is co-convenor of the campaign alongside Employers For Childcare and we have successfully brought together a coalition of organisations to demand action on childcare.
 We’ve held a family friendly event for parents and children, developed an online public campaign, facilitated a policy conference and are supporting MLAs to establish a cross-party working group.
 We’re also pleased that our efforts to put the spotlight on childcare have led to it being on the agenda of the Programme for Government sub-groups as part of the recent talks process.

 The women’s sector has been working on welfare reform for almost a decade now and we have consistently highlighted the disproportionate impact of cuts to social security and public service on women.
 Recently we’ve focused on campaigning to scrap the two child limit on child tax credits and Universal Credit, a policy which the United Nations has now called a violation of women’s rights.
 We’ve also challenged the Department for Communities on the very low numbers of couples claiming split payments for Universal Credit, something we fought hard for as it protects women from financial abuse.
 We join with other organisations fighting the harm that the welfare system is doing to vulnerable people such as trade unions, disability organisations and human rights organisations like Participation and the Practice of Rights.